darrenjkt/MS3D/README.md

 **Lyft** pre-trained models can be downloaded [here](https://drive.google.com/drive/folders/12vVM6WtjG38SjUNhhkgy3ZvkZZDm2Edh?usp=share_link)

 For **Waymo**, please send me an email if you would like to download the source-trained models we used.

-## Installation

-Please refer to [INSTALL.md](docs/INSTALL.md) for the installation of `MS3D`.

-## Usage

-Please refer to [USAGE.md](docs/USAGE.md) to learn more about how to use MS3D.
-We are also planning on releasing a guide for custom datasets, stay tuned!

 ## License